 The second design introduced a concept & style that were far from aligning with T-Mobile’s methodology.
 We called it the ‘Persona Calculator’, as it uses archetypes as a starting point.
 The top of the page asks the question: How do you use your device?
 Which is followed by representative models, such as – the businessman heavy data user; the cool dude text only user; etc. The user can either choose an archetype he identifies with to see sample usages, or manually drag the handles next to each icon to get a plan recommendation.

 Concept 3 - Super simple

 This is the design we wanted the client to chose.
 Addressing the problems we saw in the original design, instead of asking users to remember how many emails or web pages they view per day, we decided to use words that are less committing such as ‘once in awhile’ and ‘regularly’.
 As a user adds or subtracts data in the calculator, a recommended plan gets highlighted.

 When we tested this design, users didn’t need any explanations to use it.
 They started playing with it immediately, and enjoyed the ease of getting immediate feedback to their answers.

 (1) Simple: The controls should be known and obvious; It uses natural language and asks questions that the customer has to think very little about to answer meaningfully.

 (2) Fun and playful: The data calculator should allow a customer to easily change settings and get immidiate feedback, and it should not have perceived cost (page loads, wait time, etc).

-(3) Informative: The data calculator should leave customers with a better understand of what they can potentially get out of their data plan, and feel confident that they are choosing the best data plan for their usage.
+(3) Informative: The data calculator should leave customers with a better understanding of what they can get out of their data plan, and feel confident that they are choosing the best plan for their usage.